Get access to everything we publish when you sign up for Outside+.

 As a new runner, it’s intimidating to head out and start logging miles, whether you run solo or in a group.
-So many runners have gizmos and gadgets that keep track of their heart rate, calories, miles and pace, not to mention runners who wear the latest compression sleeves, tights or shoes.
+So many runners have gizmos and gadgets that keep track of their heart rate, calories, miles, and pace, not to mention runners who wear the latest compression sleeves, tights, or shoes.
 They talk about splits and intervals and thresholds.
 It’s confusing to know what is important.
 But most confusing of all is knowing how fast, or what pace, you should be running.

 Running alone?
 Talk to yourself or try to sing a few lines.
 Back off whenever your breathing gets ragged, when you feel “out of breath” and anxious for the run to stop.

-Use a run/walk approach
+Use a Run/Walk Approach

-“A walk is defined as always having one foot on the ground at all times.
+A walk is defined as always having one foot on the ground at all times.
 A comfortably fast walk is around 15 minutes per mile.
 You don’t need to break into a run until you’re going faster than 15 minutes per mile.
-Kastor says a new runner can shoot for 12 to 13 minute pace per mile as a good range to start off with, with walk breaks structured in.
+A new runner can shoot for 12 to 13 minute pace per mile as a good range to start off with, with walk breaks structured in.

 Start with a 3-minute run, then walk for 1 minute to recover.
 This will help you keep your breathing in check and heart rate up.
 Continue this pattern for the time you allotted to run.
 Do this for a week or two until it feels comfortable.
 Then aim for 4-minute runs and 1-minute walks.
 Continue this pattern as you gain more endurance strength.

-“If you think you are running too fast, you probably are!” says Kastor.
-Your body can tell when it’s time to back off, so let it tell you so.
+If you think you are running too fast, you probably are.
+Your body will tell when it’s time to back off.
 Don’t try to push yourself too hard, too often.
 If you do, you’ll risk injury.

 Trust that, by listening to your body, you will begin to see improvements in your running in a sustainable way.